![]() |

 flooring is one solid sheet of flooring, no water will penetrate of get through the wear layer on a vinyl floor.
 So spill all the water on it you like because water is really no issue (now too much water can travel to the outer edges of the room and creep up under the shoe molding and penetrate into the sub flooring below which will cause issues but you would need lots of water standing for a long time for this to happen).
 Most new vinyl flooring is very scuff, tear and gouge resistant unlike the old vinyl flooring momma used to have.
 Vinyl flooring is not as tough as ceramic tile but pretty darn tough anyways.
 Plus, vinyl flooring will not last as long as ceramic tile but will still last for 10, 20,30 and even 40 or more years which is plenty enough for most people.
 Pricing is better than ceramic tile and lots of new technology in styling will give you great visuals.

-- Laminate flooring: Hard, durable, somewhat water resistant and installer friendly.
+Vinyl Flooring - Laminate flooring: Hard, durable, somewhat water resistant and installer friendly.
 Laminate

 flooring can take a hard hammer blow and not indent (unlike hardwood which will indent or vinyl flooring which will show the dent from the sub floor underneath or ceramic tile for that matter which will crack or shatter) but if you were to drag something sharp over the surface it will scratch.
 Lots of flooring salespeople will tell you that laminate flooring is almost indestructible but that just isn't the case.
 Laminate flooring is resistant to scratching but it will still scratch and once scratched it really can't be fixed but must be replaced at that point.
 The wear layer on good quality laminate flooring will last a long time (unlike cheap grades of laminate flooring).
 Water can also be an issue with laminate floors.
 They can take light water but heavy water can start to work through the sides of the boards causing swelling, warping and peaking of seams.
 Wood and water don't mix and laminates are made with wood byproducts.
 Laminate floors can be installed easily by most homeowners and easier still by professional flooring contractors.

-- Hardwood flooring: not the best choice for areas with high wear and moisture but can be
+No mud just laminate flooring - Hardwood flooring: not the best choice for areas with high wear and moisture but can be

 serviceable if maintained correctly.
 Walk off mats are essential for this area.
 Taking off your shoes before entering the wood area itself is best.
 No water or very low water is also best.
 So if you take off your shoes, wipe your feet on the mat and keep the floor clean, wood flooring can be used here (in mud rooms not laundry rooms).